 How the DoxxScan™ Rating Is Calculated

-The DoxxScan™ Rating is a single number from 0 to 100 that estimates how exposed a company’s customers may be, based only on that company’s publicly reported breach history.
+The DoxxScan™ Rating is a single number from 0 to 100 that estimates how exposed a company’s customers may be if the incidents on its public record are accurate.
 A lower rating means a higher likelihood that personal information tied to the company is already circulating and could be used to dox or target people.
+Most incidents in this tracker are unverified listings published by ransomware and extortion groups — accusations, not established facts — and the rating weights them accordingly.
+It is not a finding that any company was breached.

 What goes into it

-- Number of breaches — more reported incidents means more deductions.
+- Number of incidents — more reported incidents means more deductions.

 - Severity — a critical breach removes more points than a low-severity one.